Badshah Begum (TV series)

-Badshah Begum (بادشاہ بیگم) is a 2022 Pakistani television historical drama series produced by Rafay Rashdi and Momina Duraid under the banners of Rafay Rashdi Productions and MD Productions, written by Saji Gul and directed by Khizer Idrees.
-It revolves around the era when Mughal Empire was in power and the concept of "Badshah Begum" has the most priority.
-Story revolves around politics, power lust and rivalry among the siblings to get the throne.
-It features Zara Noor Abbas, Farhan Saeed, Ali Rehman Khan, Yasir Hussain, Shahzad Nawaz, Komal Meer and Saman Ansari in prominent roles.
-The series first aired on Hum TV on 1 March 2022 and the last episode aired 18 October 2022.
+Badshah Begum (بادشاہ بیگم) is a 2022 Pakistani television historical drama series produced by Rafay Rashdi and Momina Duraid under the banners of Rafay Rashdi Productions and MD Productions, written by Saji Gul and directed by Khizer Idrees.It features Zara Noor Abbas, Farhan Saeed, Hamza Sohail, Ali Rehman Khan, Yasir Hussain, Shahzad Nawaz, Komal Meer and Saman Ansari in prominent roles.The story revolves around politics, power lust and rivalry among siblings to get the throne.The series aired on Hum TV from 1 March 2022 to 18 October 2022.

 Plot

-The drama is set in the fictional village of Peeraan Pur (Interior Sindh-Larkana) which tells the real concept of Gaddi and Politics.
+The drama is set in the fictional village of Peeraan Pur (Interior Larkana, Sindh) which tells the real concept of Gaddi and Politics.
 When undesired circumstances force his city-born and raised children Jahan Ara, Roshan and Shahmir to their hometown, they find themselves tangled in powerplay and politics that they never wished to be a part of.
-What follows in an epic tale of dynastic politics, sibling rivalry and anarchy.
+What follows is an epic tale of dynastic politics, sibling rivalry and anarchy.

 Badshah Begum is based on true historical incidents which took place during the 16th and 17th centuries.
 The characters of Jahan Ara and Roshan Ara are based on the historical figures which lived during the Mughal Empire.
 They were daughters of the fifth Mughal emperor Shah Jahan, Jahanara Begum and Roshanara Begum.
 Jahanara was the most honorable Badshah Begum of that time who established herself in the Agra Fort.
 The drama highlights incidents that occurred during the rule of Jahanara Begum.